Getting the most out of your sales team is an essential part of ensuring your business achieves its full potential.

 Use your sales strategy to define the type and number of salespeople you need

 - For example, if you need to cold call prospective customers, you may prefer salespeople with telesales experience.

 Look out for skills that reflect your business needs

-- At least some experience of sales and sales negotiation is needed, particularly in newly-established businesses.
+- Some experience of sales and sales negotiation is needed, particularly in newly-established businesses.